Former Ladies of the Supremes: Mid-career (1993–2009)

-2009 – present
+2009–2024

 On September 29, 2009, it was reported on Payne and Laurence's website that Poole had left the group, later to join female trio the Three Degrees.
-With Freddi's departure, Joyce Vincent Wilson joined the group, replacing Poole.
-Notably, Vincent had once been considered as a replacement in an official grouping of the Supremes following Wilson's departure.
+Joyce Vincent Wilson joined the group, replacing Poole.
+Notably, Vincent had once been considered as a replacement in an official grouping of the Supremes following Mary Wilson's departure.
 It was decided by Motown that the group should not continue without an original member, and the Supremes disbanded in 1977.

-On October 6, 2017, it was reported via Facebook that after 31 years in the group, Laurence had departed the group and was replaced by Susaye Greene.
-Greene had been a member of the Supremes from early 1976 to summer of 1977 (replacing Cindy Birdsong), and performed on their albums "High Energy" and "Mary, Scherrie & Susaye".
-Ironically, this grouping of Payne, Wilson, and Greene had almost been realized in 1977 when original Supreme Mary Wilson departed the group, however the group was dissolved before Wilson could join.
+On October 6, 2017, it was reported via Facebook that after 31 years in the group, Laurence had departed the group and had been replaced by Susaye Greene.
+Greene had been a member of the Supremes from early 1976 to the summer of 1977 (replacing Cindy Birdsong), and performed on their albums High Energy and Mary, Scherrie & Susaye.
+Ironically, this grouping of Payne, Wilson, and Greene had almost been realized in 1977 when original Supreme Mary Wilson departed the group; however, the group was dissolved before Wilson could join.
 Wilson also had provided background vocals for Payne and Greene's duet album Partners in 1978.

-In December 2018, the group released their first recent music together, the four track Christmas-themed "A Supreme Christmas EP", followed by the single "Unconditional Love" in 2019.
+In December 2018, the group released their first recent music together, the four-track Christmas-themed A Supreme Christmas EP, followed by the single "Unconditional Love" in 2019.
 In that same year, they participated in the Oak Leaf Festival.

 Following the death of Mary Wilson in 2021, the group (especially Payne) paid tribute to their former bandmate via social media and in concert.

-In 2022, Payne, Laurence and Greene performed at the Wallis Annenberg Center for the Performing Arts in Beverly Hills, California, as one of the Motown-based artists highlighting the performance, in honor of the label.
+In 2022, Payne, Laurence, and Greene performed at the Wallis Annenberg Center for the Performing Arts in Beverly Hills, California, as one of the Motown-based groups highlighting the performance, in honor of the label.
 This marked the first time that this trio of former Supremes performed together; it was also the first time since 2000 that three Motown-signed Supremes performed together.

+2024–present

-On June 14, 2024, Payne reported that Greene had departed the group to spend time on her "entrepreneurial endeavors", and Laurence would be returning.
+On June 14, 2024, Payne reported that Greene had departed the group to spend time on her "entrepreneurial endeavors", and that Laurence would be returning.

+On July 18, 2026, the Former Ladies celebrated their 40th anniversary with a special show at the Catalina Jazz Club in Los Angeles, California.
+Special guests included former FLOs Freddi Poole and Susaye Greene.
+The star-studded event featured special guests Freda Payne, Scherrie's daughter Shoshana, Lynda's son Trevor Lawrence Jr., Joyce's sister Pamela Vincent, and Cindy Birdsong's son, David.